tasoftch/ikarus-sps-template/README.md

 # Ikarus SPS Template
 This template contains all required packages and several examples to create a SPS on any device.
-We recommend a Raspberry Pi.

 ### Installation
 ```bin